tukrong/api-atenx/README.md

 - I would like to combine different front end framework and libraries to see how it interacts.
 - I would like to learn more on using react.
+- I would also like to try to use a different deploy database such as mongodb atlas.

 ## Technologies Used: